mirakc/mirakc/docs/config.md

 * priority
   * The priority of streaming
   * Should be larger than 0
+* uses.tuner, uses.channel-type, uses.channel
+  * A tuner name to use
+  * The specified tuner will be dedicated for streaming for the specified channel

 The following values are stored in the `data-file`: